privacysandbox/protected-auction-services-docs/protected_app_signals_cost.md

 The three factors are:

 *   [Inference][15].
-This is expected to constiture the vast majority of the cost.
+This is expected to constitute the vast majority of the cost.
 Details on how to compute the inference costs will be added later.
-*   Cost of preparing the data for ad retrieval: essentially the cost for running the. prepareDataForAdRetrievalUDF.
+*   Cost of preparing the data for ad retrieval: essentially the cost for running the `prepareDataForAdRetrievalUDF`.
 This is a minor contributor.
 *   Base cost for running the bidding process, this is the cost for coordinating the flow, processing the data from the ads retrieval server and sending it to generateBid, handling the response and returning the results to the BFE.

 There are a lot of changes in bidding server